Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 There are four of these bulk equations, plus the equation at infinity

-Thus the nineteen unknowns $d_m$ are constrained by five equations in total, so that we have fourteen left-over degrees of freedom.
-This includes the gauge degrees of freedom, which we will discuss next.
+Thus the nineteen unknowns $d_m$ are constrained by five equations in total, so that we have fourteen leftover degrees of freedom.
+This includes the gauge degrees of freedom, which we discussed around equation~(\ref{abeliangaugefreedom}).

-Note that the short paths are oriented.
-The initial point of the path $\wp_m$ is labeled by a number $i(m)$ and its final point by a number $f(m)$.
-Abelian gauge transformations act on the entries of the matrices $D_{\wp_m}$.
-When the matrix $D_{\wp_m} $ is diagonal, with diagonal entries $d_m$ and $d_m^{-1}$, a gauge transformation $g: \cP_C \to \C$ acts as